Evolving genealogies in cultural evolution, the descendant process, and the number of cultural traits: The model

+The connection is mirrored in the corresponding ancestral structures.
+Indeed, the untyped ALG is identical with a finite-population variant of the untyped ASG that lacks coalescence events (because there is no resampling), and where a line is pruned if it is hit by a deleterious mutation.
+The difference lies in the interpretation: the lines of the ALG correspond to the cultural parents of the sample, whereas the lines of the pruned ASG represent the potential genetic parents.

+As a consequence, the ALG belongs into the context of the rich recent literature on variants of the ASG and their applications.
+For example, \cite{PfaffelhuberPokalyuk2013} and \cite{Grevenetal2016} used the ASG to study fixation of a beneficial mutant; \cite{Cordero2017} studied the ASG in a law-of-large-numbers regime (note that here, as well, the coalescence events vanish); \cite{CorderoMoehle19} studied the stationary number of lines under generalised coalescence mechanisms; \cite{Boenkostetal2021} extended the ASG to the Cannings model of reproduction; \cite{CorderoVechambre23} investigated it in a random environment; and \cite{BaakeEsercitoHummel2023} included multiple branching, pruning individual lines, and killing the entire process in order to account for a certain kind of frequency-dependent selection, deleterious, as well as beneficial mutations.

-In the same vein, the untyped ALG is closely related to the ASG of \cite{NeuhauserKrone1997}, which contains all \emph{potential ancestors} of a sample of individuals.
-More precisely, in our finite-$N$ setting, the untyped ALG is a special case of the killed ASG of \cite{BaakeEsercitoHummel2023}, but here without multiple branching, without coalescence events, and without killing.
-In the typed model, the innovation mechanism is similar to the \emph{infinite-sites model} of population genetics (see, for example, \citet[Ch.~1.2]{Wakeley2009}), where sequences of infinite length are considered and every mutation hits a site that has never mutated before.
+In the typed learning model, the innovation mechanism is similar to the mutation process in the \emph{infinite-sites model} of population genetics (see, for example, \citet[Ch.~1.2]{Wakeley2009}), where sequences of infinite length are considered and every mutation hits a site that has never mutated before.

 If we reduce the number of possible traits to one and do not allow for innovations (that is, consider the limiting case $\mu=0$), we only have two types of individuals: those that have and those that do not have the trait.
 Let $X(t) \in [N]_0$ be the number of individuals with the trait (so $N-X(t)$ do not have it).
 If $X(t)=x$, we have a transition to $x-1$ at rate $ux$ (death) and to $x+1$ at rate $sx(N-x)/N$ (learning).
-This is equivalent to a two-type Moran model with selective reproduction at rate $s$ and deleterious mutation at rate $u$, but without neutral and without frequency-dependent reproduction events; that is, a special case of the model tackled by \cite{BaakeEsercitoHummel2023}.
+This is equivalent to a two-type Moran model with selective reproduction at rate $s$ and deleterious mutation at rate $u$, but without resampling, without frequency-dependent selection, and without beneficial mutations; it is a special case of the model tackled by \cite{BaakeEsercitoHummel2023}.
 Furthermore, note that $(X(t))_{t \geq 0}$ has the same birth and death rates as $(Y(\tau))_{\tau \geq 0}$ and hence the same law.